ari230-creates/Attendance-Checker-JS/README.md

 Structure and content.CSS3: Styling and responsive layout.JavaScript (ES6+):

 Application logic, status toggling, and data management.Browser Local Storage: Used for saving the student list and daily records.

+📝 Usage

+Manage Students: Use the top section to add or remove names from the list.

+Mark Attendance: On the main table, click the button next to each student's name to toggle their status between Present (Green) and Absent (Red).

+Save: Click the Save Today's Attendance button to permanently record the day's attendance.

+View History: Check the Attendance History section at the bottom to see a summary of all saved days.

+🚀 How to Run Locally

+Since this is a static site (no backend server required), running it is very simple:

+Clone the Repository: Download or clone the project folder to your local machine.

+Open index.html: Locate the index.html file in the project folder.

+Launch: Double-click the index.html file.
+It will automatically open in your default web browser, and the application will be ready to use.